dominikschopper/fizz-buzz-kata/README.md

 Please try take roughly 20min to write that!

 I provided the `src` folder with a basic test for the fizzbuzz output.

-You can run the test and the programm with